Pugnatorr/ReportShield/README.md

 The act of improving digital literacy while rooted with good intentions of a digital safe space can harbor harmful yet unintended consequences if not handled carefully.
 Oversimplified modules might encourage overconfidence or misuse of reporting tools.
 If not monitored misinformation about the course’s curriculum might be spread within the course itself.
 This mirrors past issues such as “YouTube’s ‘Creator’s Academy,’ which unintentionally downplayed the algorithmic suppression risks, causing confusion and false expectations” [1].

 Another risk for our platform’s digital literacy course is the lack of accessibility for users who are non English speakers or have disabilities.
-They might find the contenta haré to navigate which would exclude them from their education.
+They might find the content hard to navigate which would exclude them from their education.
 Also users that may have a different learning styles from that of our course which may also lead to their exclusion from being educated on digital literacy.

 Ethical impact Risk Table: